unicode-org/message-format-wg/spec/formatting.md

 the U+FFFD REPLACEMENT CHARACTER `�` character is used, resulting in the string `{�}`.

-When an error occurs in a Placeholder that is being formatted, the fallback string representation of the Placeholder always starts with U+007B LEFT CURLY BRACKET `{` and ends with U+007D RIGHT CURLY BRACKET `}`.
+When an error occurs in an Expression that is being formatted, the fallback string representation of the Expression always starts with U+007B LEFT CURLY BRACKET `{` and ends with U+007D RIGHT CURLY BRACKET `}`.
 Between the brackets, the following contents are used: